When you forget to finish your story.

 Little Woods, on the other hand, frames itself as if it were telling a complete story.

 The Author of Little Woods pits Ollie’s go-getter approach towards resolving problems conflicts against Deb’s more passive-aggressive subjective point-of-view.
-These dynamically opposed perspectives set a context for conflict known as the Main Character and Influence Character Throughline views.
+These dynamically opposed perspectives set a context for conflict known as the Main Character and Obstacle Character Throughline views.

 Their relationship as sisters builds upon these initial points-of-view with its look at the dynamics of conflict situated between two people.
 The growth of conflict resolution within their sisterhood finds a home in the Relationship Story Throughline.

-Finally, the battle played out between all the Players in the narrative wraps up into the Overall Story Throughline.
+Finally, the battle played out between all the Players in the narrative wraps up into the Objective Story Throughline.
 This objective view of conflict includes Ollie against Bill, Ollie and her Parole Officer, and even the dispute between Deb and the creepy fake ID sellers.

 With all Four Throughlines set—all four perspectives accounted for—the Audience expects a complete story.
 They expect a meaningful resolution.
 They expect four complete Acts, successfully exploring all four types of conflict within each Throughline.